Suchismitasahaa/Netflix_sql_project/README.md

 ```

 ## Findings
-###Content Distribution:
+### Content Distribution:
-The dataset contains a diverse range of movies and TV shows with varying ratings and genres
+The dataset contains a diverse range of movies and TV shows with varying ratings and genres.
+### Geographical Insights:
+The top countries and the average content releases by India highlight regional content distribution.
+### Common genre:
+Dramas and International Movies are the most common genres.